 - 6.3.1 The main risks are identified as: - a.
 Failure to follow the Constitutional process leaving the Corporate Plan and cascading strategies and policies open to potential future challenge. - b.
-Once adopted, there is a risk that the Council operates outside of the parameters of the Corporate Plan. - c.
-Failure to monitor progress of the plan and refresh it to ensure that the Council remains responsive to change. - d.
+Once adopted, there is a risk that the Council operates outside of the parameters of the Corporate Plan.

+- c.
+Failure to monitor progress of the plan and refresh it to ensure that the Council remains responsive to change would result in the Council's strategies not effectively reflecting the needs of the local area. - d.
 Service plans need to be linked to the Corporate Plan, ensuring that detailed action plans are in place to deliver the Council's priorities.
-Failure to do this properly leads to issues with the delivery of the higher-level plan. - e.
+Failure to do this properly can lead to failure in the delivery of the Council's priorities. - e.
 There is a risk that the Council does not provide sufficient information on the delivery of the Corporate Plan to inform the scrutiny function. - f.
 Failing to adopt the Corporate Plan before the budget consultation process is a risk.
 This could reduce the ability of the Council to explore a wider set of budget options through the lens of its key commitments and corporate priorities.